Components of the GC Flow Builder - Online Help | Zoho Desk

 What is the difference between Response Blocks and Action Blocks?
 Response Blocks and Action Blocks are the two fundamental categories of blocks in the GC flow builder.
 All the blocks are grouped under Response Blocks and Action Blocks.
 The former is ...

-• Building the Guided Conversations flow
+• Introduction to Guided Conversations

 • FAQs: Basics of Guided Conversations